vgundecha/Papers-on-large-mini-batch-SGD/README.md

-# Papers-on-large-mini-batch-SGD
+# Papers on large mini-batch SGD

-A list of papers on large-batch distributed training of deep learning models
+There has been a lot interesting work on training with large batches recently.
+This is a list of papers on large-batch distributed training of deep learning models.

 - Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour [[pdf]](https://arxiv.org/abs/1706.02677)
   - Priya Goyal, Piotr Dollár, Ross Girshick, Pieter Noordhuis, Lukasz Wesolowski, Aapo Kyrola, Andrew Tulloch, Yangqing Jia, Kaiming He